cmcgarity96/capstone-gpt2-dickens-samples/README.txt

-Each folder contains 40 samples each from the GPT-2 355M model.
+The 3 folders contain 40 samples each from the GPT-2 355M model.
 Four different inputs were used, and 10 samples were generated from each input.

 The folder gpt2reg_samples contains 10 samples each from the four chosen inputs generated on the pretrained GPT-2 model with NO finetuning, just the model as it is from OpenAI's GitHub.

 The folder dickens8_samples contains 10 samples each from the four chosen inputs, generated on the GPT-2 model finetuned on 12k steps with 8 Dickens books.
 The specific books can be found under the README in that file.

 The folder dickens15_samples contains 10 samples from each of the four chosen inputs, generated on the GPT-2 model finetuned on 12k steps with 15 Dickens books.
 The specific books can be found under the README in that file.

+The file dickens8_800steps was finetuned on 8 books, with 100 steps per book for 800 steps total, and contains samples compiled together as one complete text file.
+It is formatted differently than the other samples and does not contain delimiters between samples.
+These samples were from the smaller 124M model as opposed to the 355M model.

 The four different inputs were as follows: